Mouseviator/FSUIPC-Java/README.md

 ## Thanks

 Many people behind the flight simulator platforms we use, Pete and John Dowson for FSUIPC, Mark Burton and Paul Henty for their SDK, as it was great starting point for me.

+## Change log

+3.1.2021

+* Added: Some Junit tests.
+* Added: Added the LuaHelper, MacroHelper and LVarHelper classes.
+* Added: The FSUIPCLVarLuaMacroTest.java into the FSUIPCSimpleTest project to show the usage of the added classes and to test them.
+* Added: isConnected function to the FSUIPC class.
+* Fixed: Constructors of primitive data request that takes initial value (constructs WRITE data request) always ended with Exception due to missing command.

+19.1.2021

+* Some internal changes and fixes in the FSUIPC class.
+For example, it was not possible to start processing requests again after disconnecting/connecting again.
+Some cleanup was not being done.

+25.9.2020

+* First release.